Published 21 May 2021

 - Empowerment: people being supported and encouraged to make their own decisions and be able to give informed consent.

 - Prevention: it is better and more cost effective to take action before harm occurs.

 - Proportionality: provide the least intrusive response appropriate to the risk presented.

 - Protection: support and representation for those in greatest need

 - Partnership: local solutions through services working with their communities.
 Communities have a part to play in preventing, detecting and reporting neglect and abuse

 - Accountability: accountability and transparency in delivering safeguarding

-Safeguarding activity should be person-led and outcome-focused.
-It is about engaging the person in a conversation on how best to respond to their safeguarding situation in a way that enhances involvement, choice and control as well as improving quality of life, wellbeing and safety.
+3.4 Safeguarding activity should be person-led and outcome-focused.
+It is about engaging the person in a conversation about how best to respond to their safeguarding situation in a way that enhances involvement, choice and control as well as improving quality of life, wellbeing and safety.

-MBC’s Designated Safeguarding Officer (DSO) and Deputy Designated Safeguarding Officer (DDSO) are senior officers who lead on all safeguarding issues and acts as the child and adult protection professional on behalf of MBC.
+4.7 MBC’s Designated Safeguarding Officer (DSO), Deputy Designated Safeguarding Officer (DDSO) and Domestic Abuse & Safeguarding Coordinator (DASC) are senior officers who lead on all safeguarding issues and acts as the child and adult protection professional on behalf of MBC.
 Their responsibilities include:

 - Supporting the CEO and Wider Leadership Team to provide strategic direction for the safeguarding agenda including the protection of children and adults at risk.